Head Case is now available.

 December 1, 2021 Publication date.
-All orders ship on this date.
+All pre-orders placed with KPI don’t ship prior to this date.

 North Carolina writer and publisher Alexis Orgera’s new memoir, Head Case: My Father, Alzheimer’s & Other Brainstorms, is a lyric experiment written in the immediacy of grief during the end stages of her father’s early Alzheimer’s diagnosis at age 52—a disease that is a national epidemic.
 The book chronicles the visceral and painful experience of a daughter watching her beloved, formerly high functioning father disappear, and explores the stories that unfurl, daily, all around us.